Claire Eastham struggled with anxiety and self-kindness until she learned to "fake it until she made it." Here's how she silenced her inner critic.

 I can be all of these things to others, especially family and friends.
 That’s not a problem.
 But “self-kindness,” you say?
 Forget it.

 Living with social anxiety for over a decade means I’ve perfected the art of self-punishment, whether that be physical or mental.
-I engage in endless self-criticism, overworking to exhaustion, slamming my fingers in drawers when I make a mistake.
+I engage in endless self-criticism, overworking to exhaustion, or slamming my fingers in drawers when I make a mistake.
 Yep, my anxiety and I had self-punishment down to a T.

 In 2019, when I was writing my second book, I let things go too far and disregarded even my most basic needs, such as food and rest.
 The idea of being self-compassionate never occurred to me.
 Instead, I belittled myself for being “weak.”